Hmcg23/fenyx-website/README.md

 * Css

 ## Setup
-To view this project, click the link here: https://hmcg23.github.io/fenyx-website/
+To view this project, click the link [here](https://hmcg23.github.io/fenyx-website/)

 ## Other Info
 This project is currently incomplete